bhyang/replab/README.md

 For the fixed goal environments, you can modify the fixed goal by directly modifying ``/root/ros_ws/src/replab_rl/gym_replab/gym_replab/envs/replab_env.py``

 ### Visualizing results

-We use Viskit to visualize the results.
-Run
+RLkit recommends Viskit to visualize the results.
+To view them, run:

 ```
 source activate rlkit